If you or a loved one has been a victim of violent crime in Rhode Island, the Crime Victim Compensation Program (CVCP) may be able to help.

 Warwick, RI 02886

-For more information about Rhode Island’s Crime Victims Compensation Program, please call (401) 462-7655 or, email us.
+For more information about Rhode Island’s Crime Victim Compensation Program, please call (401) 462-7655 or, email us.

 Q: Who is eligible to apply for assistance from Rhode Island’s Crime Victim Compensation Program?